 Recommendation #3:

-ICANN Organization shall issue Policy Guidance: (a) outlining the various procedural filing options available to IGOs, e.g. they have the ability to elect to have a complaint filed under the UDRP and/or URS on their behalf by an assignee, agent or licensee; and (b) advising IGOs and INGOs to, in the first instance and prior to filing a UDRP or URS complaint, contact the registrar of record to address the harms for which they are seeking redress.
-In addition, ICANN Organization shall ensure that this Policy Guidance document is brought to the notice of the Governmental Advisory Committee (GAC) for its and its members’ and observers’ information, and published along with the procedures and rules applicable to the UDRP and URS on the ICANN website.
+ICANN shall issue Policy Guidance: (a) outlining the various procedural filing options available to IGOs, e.g. they have the ability to elect to have a complaint filed under the UDRP and/or URS on their behalf by an assignee, agent or licensee; and (b) advising IGOs and INGOs to, in the first instance and prior to filing a UDRP or URS complaint, contact the registrar of record to address the harms for which they are seeking redress.
+In addition, ICANN shall ensure that this Policy Guidance document is brought to the notice of the Governmental Advisory Committee (GAC) for its and its members’ and observers’ information, and published along with the procedures and rules applicable to the UDRP and URS on the ICANN website.

 This recommendation originated in the Working Group’s initial preliminary recommendation (published in its Initial Report) concerning an IGO’s standing to file a UDRP or URS complaint based on compliance with the communications and notification procedure under Article 6ter of the Paris Convention.
 In that preliminary recommendation, the Working Group had made a distinction between the procedural matter of standing and the further need for a complainant to prove that it has also satisfied the substantive elements required by the UDRP and URS.
 The Working Group had therefore recommended that a Policy Guidance document be prepared and issued by ICANN to clarify the applicability of Article 6ter as well as the other procedural options available to IGOs.
-In light of the Working Group’s subsequent decision to modify its original recommendation concerning Article 6ter, its recommendation for Policy Guidance has also been amended to refer specifically to the procedural filing options available under the current UDRP and URS.
+In light of the Working Group’s subsequent decision to modify its original recommendation concerning Article 6ter, its recommendation for Policy Guidance has been modified accordingly, although the Working Group believes it remains important to specifically highlight various procedural filing options available to IGOs under the current UDRP and URS.
+The Working Group agreed that an IGO’s ability to elect alternative procedural filing mechanisms allows an IGO to avoid the need to agree to Mutual Jurisdiction, thereby potentially preserving its ability to claim any jurisdictional immunity to which it may be entitled in subsequent judicial proceedings.

+The Working Group also agreed that it will be helpful to develop Policy Guidance advising IGOs and INGOs to, in the first instance, contact the registrars of record for the disputed domains since registrars have an obligation under their agreement with ICANN to deal with such harms at no cost and in a timely manner for both infringing and non-infringing domains.

 The final consensus level achieved for Recommendation #3: CONSENSUS